ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

 Let's say we are creating a **racing game**, where vehicles gradually accelerate and brake rather than instantly reaching top speed.
 In this case, we want the movement to feel **realistic and physics-driven**, rather than simply starting and stopping abruptly.

 Similarly, objects that roll or slide, like a ball down a slope or a crate pushed across the floor, respond naturally to collisions and other forces, rather than abruptly changing direction.
 Even characters can benefit from this approach, **feeling _“weighty”_** and obeying momentum, which gives movement a more lifelike and immersive quality.
-Unlike velocity-based movement, **force-based movement allows external forces** like explosions, wind, or pushes from other objects to influence motion in a consistent and believable way.
+Unlike velocity-based movement, **force-based movement allows external forces**, such as explosions, wind, or pushes from other objects, to influence motion in a consistent and believable way.

 Implementing movement with **force** has both advantages and disadvantages: